-Each school maintains detailed plans for dealing with emergency situations and has excellent communication with local law enforcement agencies.
+Each school maintains detailed emergency response plans for dealing with emergency situations, and has excellent communication with local law enforcement agencies.
 Schools participate in monthly fire drills and complete school-wide lockdown drills per year.
-The structure of our building is such that few fire hazards are present.
 Preparedness for an emergency, however, is an excellent precaution.
 Leave your room quickly in an orderly fashion, closing all doors as you leave.
 Proceed to the nearest designated evacuation area.
 Students shall follow the directions of the teacher.
 Pulling a fire alarm when an emergency does not exist is against the law.
 Students involved will be suspended from school.